One word changes everything

 Throughout the gospels, we see Jesus prioritizing people’s physical needs over the foolish legalism of the Pharisees, as He healed the sick on the Sabbath.
 Contrary to what some modern-day Pharisees assert, verses that tell us to flee sexual immorality don’t command us to suppress our beautiful, God-given desire for physical intimacy.
 God, the author of the Law and Creator of our bodies, cares about the Spirit of the Law just as much as the letter.

 1 Corinthians 1 tells us God frustrates the wisdom of the “wise”.
 He uses things that seem foolish and simple to judge them but save His people.
 ANR definitely seems foolish to most.
 Men doing something associated with babies, and women feeding men in the most intimate way possible flies in the face of all we’re told to believe in our ultra-modern world.
 God, however, cherishes child-like simplicity and submissiveness.
 Verses 27-29 inform us that “God chose what is foolish in the world to shame the wise; He chose what is weak in the world to shame the strong; what is low and despised in the world, even things that are not, to bring to nothing things that are, so that no human being might boast in the presence of God.”
-The Reformation Study Bible has the following to say about verse 21: “This passage is filled with intense irony.
+The Reformation Study Bible makes the following remarks on verse 21: “This passage is filled with intense irony.
 Those who are wise according to the standards of the world think the gospel is foolish.
 But even the most ‘foolish’ thing about God is wiser than human wisdom (vv.
 25, 27).
 God can use the simplicity of the gospel to demonstrate that real foolishness belongs to those who oppose Him (v.
 27).
 The arrogance of human wisdom blinds unbelievers to the truth.
 Jesus thanked the Father for His good pleasure in hiding these things from the wise and learned but revealing them to little children (Matt.
 11:25, 26).”

 This “foolish” act brings unparalleled stability and unity to marriages, and non-Christians also make this claim.
 One woman noted how it’s the single most stabilizing force in her marriage.